 Regular Dress Code

-The following information is taken from Board Policy FNCA(LOCAL) (opens in a new window) Student Conduct – Dress Code.
+The following information is taken from Board Policy FNCA(LOCAL) (opens in a new window) Student Conduct – Dress Code and the Student Handbook.

 The principal of each school has the authority to make final decisions on questions of dress and grooming that in the principal’s judgement may reasonably be expected to cause disruption of or interference with normal school operations.
 Any student not adhering to the guidelines presented below shall be subject to appropriate disciplinary action.
 (See Board policies FO Policy Link (opens in a new window), FOA Policy Link (opens in a new window), FOD Policy Link (opens in a new window).